I’ve been charged an excessive payment surcharge, what can I do?

 If the withdrawal agreement is approved by the EU and UK, it's been agreed that consumer rights will remain unchanged until the terms of the future relationship between the UK and the EU are decided.

-This transitional period will last from Brexit day on 29 March 2019 to 31 December 2020.
+This transitional period will last from the date the UK leaves the EU to 31 December 2020.

 Under The Consumer Protection (Payment Surcharges) Regulations 2012, traders are banned from charging consumers more than the cost of processing a payment method.